fenago/machine-learning-essentials-module1/lab_09/README.md

 # Chapter 4: Aggregating Pandas DataFrames

-This chapter teaches you how to query and merge `DataFrame` objects, perform complex operations on them, including rolling calculations and aggregations, and how to work effectively with time series data.
+This lab teaches you how to query and merge `DataFrame` objects, perform complex operations on them, including rolling calculations and aggregations, and how to work effectively with time series data.

 ## Content